Azu-Orioha/AWS_Project/README.md

 using the GLUE SERVICES

 # Create a Database
-Database name is  "db_superstore_01"
+Database name is  "db_superstore_02"

 # Create a Crawler
-Crawler name is  "orders_project"
+Crawler name is  "orders_project_03"

 # Create a Table
 Database name is  "db_superstore_01"